-Ballarat Central is a mid-sized suburb in Victoria within the Ballarat local government area (postcode 3350).
-With a population of 5,378, the suburb has an established demographic with a median age of 41.
+Located in Victoria within the Ballarat local government area, Ballarat Central is a mid-sized suburb (postcode 3350).
+With a population of 5,378, the suburb has an established family demographic with a median age of 41.
 Households earn a median income of $76K per year, with an average household size of 2.1 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +1.7% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, community & personal service, managers.
+Employment in the area leans toward healthcare and education.
 The top ancestries reported are English, Australian, Irish.

 Public transport access includes 2 rail stations, 60 bus stops.
 Healthcare facilities include 2 public and 1 private hospitals.
 The crime rate in the Ballarat LGA is higher than average at 11,695 incidents per 100,000 population.